smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 # df must to be converted to JSON and 'orient' must be specified as 'records'
 df_in_json = df.to_json(orient="records")

-# use a f-string to wrap dataframe's variable of 'df_in_json' within the COPY clause
+# use a f-string to wrap 'df_in_json' within the COPY clause
 copy_pandas_df = f'''
 COPY mytable
 OPTIONS (